Real-time IoT Monitoring for Devices with Presence

-Why You Need to IoT Monitoring for Devices in Real time
+Why You Need IoT Real time Monitoring for Devices

 Connected devices come in all shapes and sizes.
-We have devices that control temperature, collect sensor readings, open garage doors, and talk to other devices.
+We have remote devices that control temperature, collect sensor readings, open garage doors, and talk to other devices.
 We have other devices that store and protect all this data and then secure it.
-All in all, we need to keep tabs on all our connected devices, and know exactly when they’re online and offline.
+All in all, we need to keep tabs on all our connected devices, and know exactly when they're online and offline.
+This is where IoT real time monitoring comes into play.

-Say you have a network of IoT devices collecting data on weather patterns around a highly sensitive area.
-If you’re devices go down, and that area relies on accurate, reliable reporting from your IoT devices, you need up to the second device status.
-In many cases, you can’t afford to be left in the dark.
-However, device state isn’t only essential for dramatic scenarios like this, but has become a standard for any connected IoT device for whatever reason.
+Say you have a network of IoT products collecting data on weather patterns around a highly sensitive area.
+If your devices go down, and that area relies on accurate, reliable reporting from your IoT devices, you need up-to-the second device monitoring status.
+However, mobile device state isn't only essential for dramatic scenarios like this, but has become a standard for any connected IoT system for whatever reason.

 Step 1: The PubNub JavaScript Presence feature is an optional parameter used along with the subscribe call in JavaScript.
 The code sample below is basic usage: